YuanXinCherry/Person-reID-Evaluation/README.md

 line_color = ['red', 'green', 'blue']
 line_width = [2, 2, 2]
 ```
-According to the format and name of ReID method in part 1.
+According to the format and name of re-ID method in part 1.
 You need to modify the parameters of method_name, line_type and line_width.

 Next, you can run the shell:
 ```
-python test_all.py
+python test.py
 ```

 Finally, you can get rank-1, mAP, mVP, mReP, MREP, MFR and the curve of mReP and mFR.